-Working for a watch media title means that you get to wear many different watches during the year.
-From very affordable watches to high-end watches with ditto price tags.
-However, just like you, we also have our own watch(es) that we wear on the times we don’t have a loaner for review.
-In this video, a large part of the Fratello team shows the watch they have worn the most in 2025.
+Working for a watch media title means that we get to wear many different watches during the year, from very affordable watches to high-end watches with ditto prices.
+However, just like you, we also own watch(es) that we wear when we don’t have a loaner for review.
+In this video, most members of the Fratello team show the watches they have worn the most in 2025.

-Nacho, Robert-Jan, Thomas, Max, Daan, Jorg, Lex, Balazs, Henry, Ben, Michael, Tomas, and Gerard are featured in the video showing their most worn watch.
-Together with the rest of the team, we all wish you a Merry Christmas!
-You can watch this video and others also on our YouTube channel here.
+Nacho, Robert-Jan, Thomas, Max, Daan, Jorg, Lex, Balazs, Henry, Ben, Michael, Tomas, and Gerard are featured in the video showing their most worn watches.
+Together with the rest of the team, we all wish you a merry Christmas!
+You can watch this video and others on our YouTube channel here.

-Nacho has been sporting his Omega Seamaster Professional 300M, reference 2254.50, more than any other this year.
-This watch belongs to the first generation of 300M models (introduced in 1993), and this black dial version could be found on the wrist of the late Sir Peter Blake, for example.
-It’s a 300M that originally came on the Speedmaster-style bracelet, which isn’t as “busy” as the 9-row bracelet on the other 300M models from that era.
-Nacho switches straps quite often on this 300M, and here you can see it on a NATO strap.
+Nacho has been sporting his Omega Seamaster Professional 300M ref.
+2254.50 more than any other this year.
+This watch belongs to the first generation of 300M models (introduced in 1993), and this black-dial version could be found on the wrist of the late Sir Peter Blake, for example.
+It’s a 300M that originally came on the Speedmaster-style bracelet, which isn’t as “busy” as the nine-row bracelet on the other 300M models from that era.
+Nacho switches straps quite often on this 300M, and here, you can see it on a NATO strap.

 Rolex GMT-Master II 16713

 RJ picked two watches that he wore the most this year.
-First and foremost, his 18K gold Speedmaster Professional Apollo XI from 2019, but the Rolex GMT-Master II 16713, as pictured above, was his second one.
-It’s a purchase he made this year, right before Watches and Wonders 2025, and he enjoys the Jubilee bracelet and color-scheme of this “Rootbeer” model.
+First and foremost was his 18K gold Speedmaster Professional Apollo 11 from 2019, but the Rolex GMT-Master II 16713, as pictured above, was his second one.
+He purchased it right before Watches and Wonders 2025, and he enjoys the Jubilee bracelet and color scheme of this “Root Beer” model.
 However, the gold Speedmaster is his all-time favorite.

 VPC Type 37HW 30

 Both Thomas and Jorg picked the VPC Type 37HW.
-It’s Thomas’s own brand, and he’s, of course, the proud wearer of one as well, when he’s not trying and testing out other watches.
-Jorg picked it because he loves the versatility and its wearing comfort.
+Thomas owns the VPC brand, and he is, of course, the proud wearer of a Type 37HW when he’s not trying and testing out other watches.
+Jorg picked it because he loves the versatility and its comfort on the wrist.

-Max is the guy usually on the other side of the video (and photo) camera, but can mostly be found wearing his 70-year-old Rolex Oyster Precision reference 6482.
+Max is the guy usually on the other side of the video (and photo) camera, but he can mostly be found wearing his 70-year-old Rolex Oyster Precision ref.
+6482.
 Max is the youngest member of the team, wearing the oldest watch.

 Cartier Santos Galbée XL